 ‘What Are Years’ by Marianne Moore is a twenty-seven line poem that is contained within one block of text.
 The poem is not structured with a consistent pattern of rhyme.
 Instead, there are a few end words scattered throughout the lines which rhyme.
-This feature of the text, in tandem with Moore’s use of repetition and alliteration, help to unify the poem.
-Unity is also accomplished through the lack of capitalization in the title and the run on sentences (and therefore lack of capitalization), in the body.
+This feature of the text, in tandem with Moore’s use of repetition and alliteration, helps to unify the poem.
+Unity is also accomplished through the lack of capitalization in the title and the run-on sentences (and therefore lack of capitalization), in the body.
 The moments of alliteration, or the repetition of the first letter of a word, are able to slow down or speed up one’s reading of the text.
 This helps create the mood that Moore was looking for.

-The most important theme of this piece is recognition of one’s own reality.
+The most important theme of this piece is the recognition of one’s own reality.
 Moore’s speaker, who is likely the poet herself, is seeking through her various questions, the true nature of one’s “soul.”
 She is a firm believer in the power that freed emotion can have.
 She is seeking to liberate herself, as well as any who read the text.
 The speaker talks through the ways that expressing oneself to the fullest extent can make one “grow taller,” just like a singing bird.
 The connection between nature, the soul, and living one’s best life is quite clear as well.